isabella232/Apprenda-TFS-Integration/docs/task.md

 - **Archive Path** - Use the file chooser to locate your .zip file you created in the build step.
 - **Application Alias** - This is the application alias, the identifier in apprenda.
 Lower-case alphanumeric, no spaces.
 - **Version Prefix** - This is used to specify what the prefix is for the version.
 We do this so we can properly increment new versions in a speficied order. (ie. v1, v2, v3, etc.) - default is 'v'.
-- **Target Deployment Stage** - (Values:  Definition | Sandbox | Published ) This tells Apprenda which stage you want the new binaries to be deployed to.
+- **Target Deployment Stage** - (Values:  Definition, Sandbox, Published, see lifecycle stages described [here](http://docs.apprenda.com/7-0/app-fundamentals#applicationlifecycle) ) This tells Apprenda which stage you want the new binaries to be deployed to.
 - **Force a New Version** - this will signal Apprenda to always create a new version of this application, when possible.
 The only time this doesn't apply is if the app is on its first version (it will patch itself).

 ### Connection Information